 - Failure to have PI sign on a consulting agreement to be paid from grant funds: The principal investigator (PI) of the grant should sign where indicated on any consulting agreement where the consultant is being paid from grant funds.
 By signing, the PI verifies that the expenditures is in accordance with the terms of the grant.

 - Failure to have sufficient number of copies signed: At least two, and preferably three, originals should be signed by the other party and submitted to Colin Gage for processing.
-Business Services will retain one original and return two to the department (one for departmental records and one to be given to the other party).
+Finance and Administration will retain one original and return two to the department (one for departmental records and one to be given to the other party).

 Leases/Facilities Use Agreements

-All leases of real property are handled through Administrative Services.
+All leases of real property are handled through Finance and Administration.
 Leases must be reviewed and approved by the UM General Counsel.
 In certain cases, leases need additional approval from the Board of Curators.

-Short-term use agreements, such as hotel contracts, facilities use licenses, etc., should be directed to Administrative Services for review and execution.
+Short-term use agreements, such as hotel contracts, facilities use licenses, etc., should be directed to Finance and Administration for review and execution.
 As with contracts, signature authority rests only with the Chancellor or those to whom the Chancellor has specifically delegated signature authority.